Low Back Pain Injuries

 A disc is a structure that sits between the bones of the back (vertebrae) and its role is to enhance spinal movement and absorb and transmit force.
 The disc has a fibrous, sturdy outer layer and an inner core made up of 80% water.

-Discs are at the most risk of injury when there is excessive force being transmitted through them and this depends on their location in the spine.
+However, discs are at the most risk of injury when there is excessive force being transmitted through them.
+This risk increases depending on their location in the spine.
 In the lower back (lumbar spine) bending and twisting activities, particularly when there is an added weight (e.g. lifting) are some common movements that can place risk on the lumbar disc.

 Common symptoms of disc injuries are pain, immobility and compensatory muscle spasm.
-Your physiotherapists have detailed expert knowledge to assess, diagnose and manage your disc injury and treatment may involve soft tissue work, joint techniques, mobilising and strengthening exercises.
+Fortunately, your physiotherapists have detailed expert knowledge to assess, diagnose and manage your disc injury and treatment may involve soft tissue work, joint techniques, mobilising and strengthening exercises.

 Spondylolysthesis